kamrul-hasan01/Developers-center/README.md

 <br>
 1.You can buy any course from this web site.
 <br>
-2. You can find out about the team members of the developers center.
+2. You can find out about the teacher list and course list.
 <br>
 3. You will get an idea about the classroom.